 When this happens, there is a block in radio frequency for a couple of seconds, during which the pilots and the air traffic control cannot communicate effectively.

 Turning Airplane Mode off will ensure that the pilots do not have a hard time navigating the plane, and getting you to your destination safely.
 Summarily, smartphones that are not on Airplane Mode prevents the proper functioning of the plane.

 But the real reason why you have to put your phone on Airplane Mode on flights is because of federal regulations.
 Federal Communications Commission (FCC) rules prohibit the use of cell phones on planes in order to “protect against radio interference to cell phone networks on the ground.”

 What Is Airplane Mode Used For?

 Airplane Mode is used for a couple of things other than ensuring your safety and the proper functioning of the plane while in flight.
 What are these things?
 Let’s find out below.

 1. Save Battery Life

 Wireless and radio connection expends most of the battery juice on any smartphone.
 So, when the phone is on Airplane Mode, it means less battery juice is used up.
 So, the battery can last longer.

 When you’re out of signal range, your phone will constantly try to connect to the nearest cell tower.
 This will significantly drain your phone battery.
-So whenever you’re in this type of situation, turning Airplane Mode on extend the battery life on your phone.
-For more in depth coverage, check out our iPhone battery tips.
+So whenever you’re in this type of situation, turning Airplane Mode on extends the battery life on your phone.
+For more in-depth coverage, check out our iPhone battery tips.